nana-4/materia-theme/HACKING.md

   rm -v ./src/gtk-3.0/gtk-common/assets/*.png
   ```

+4. Run `./render-assets.sh` or `./render-assets-dark.sh` to render the PNG assets.

-4. Render png assets with scripts.
-(Inkscape is required to run the scripts.)
+  > Note: Inkscape is required to run the scripts.

   - for gtk2: